vision-consensus/vision-core-docker-script/README.md

 This docker image provides a simple way to run vision-core for development and testing.

-This image provides a mainnet chain.
+This image provides a vpioneer chain.

 ## Ports